-The Artwork and Legend of the Mexican Libertad Coin
+The Design and History of the Mexican Libertad

 The Mexican Libertad is unique in that it is one of just two legal tender bullion coins in the world issued devoid of a face value.
 Yet is still accepted as currency and guaranteed by Banco de México.
 The Libertad is intended to be bought, sold and traded based on the market value of its Precious Metal content.

 However, this detail is not what sets the Mexican Libertad apart in the coin world.
 It is fair to say the Mexican Libertad coin is among the most beautiful coins in the world.
 Many collectors even argue it is the most beautiful coin.
 Since its introduction in 1981, gold and silver Mexican Libertad bullion coins have captured the hearts and eyes of everyone who has had the pleasure of viewing them.

 The artwork on the Mexican Libertad is so beautiful partly because it tells a story.
 There is an ancient Mexican legend recounting the tale of princess Iztaccíhuatl.
 Her father sent her beloved, Popocatépetl, to war in Oaxaca, promising Popocatépetl that when and if he returned, he and Iztaccíhuatl could marry.

 However, Iztaccíhuatl’s father secretly believed the young lover would never return and so arranged for several other suitors to approach and try to charm his daughter.
 But Iztaccíhuatl learned of her father’s assumption and the arrangements he made.